Rapid $5 coronavirus test doesn’t need specialty equipment | WTOP

 Both tests have limitations and neither can be done at home.
 Several companies are developing rapid, at-home tests, but none have yet won approval.
 Abbott’s new test still requires a nasal swab by a health worker, like most older coronavirus tests.
 The Yale saliva test eliminates the need for a swab, but can only be run at high-grade laboratories.

 And in general, rapid tests like Abbott’s are less accurate than lab-developed tests.
-The FDA said in a statement announcing the decision that negative results with Abbott’s test may need to be confirmed with a lab test in some cases, such as when patients have coronavirus-like symptoms.
-The agency granted Abbott an emergency use authorization for the test late Wednesday.
+The FDA said in a statement announcing the decision that negative results with Abbott’s test may need to be confirmed with a lab test in some cases.
+The agency granted Abbott’s test an emergency use authorization late Wednesday for patients with suspected COVID-19.

 The two additions should help expand the number of available tests.
 The U.S. is now testing about 690,000 people per day, down from a peak of 850,000 daily tests late last month.
 Many public health experts believe the country will soon need to test vastly more people to find those who are infected, isolate them and contain the virus.